gov-cy/dsf-prototype/README.md

 }
 ```

-To force stop the next actions defined in an event from a custom script you simply need to set this in your code `appModel.stopScripts = true;`.
+To force stop the next actions defined in an event from a custom script you simply need to set this in your code `DSFStopScripts = true;`.
 Using the previous example and with the contents of the `data/prototypes/birthBenefit/scenarioLoginSubmit.js` file below, if user is not 'elena' the user is redirected to the 'badlogin' page and the rest of the actions are not triggered.

 ```js
 //check if the user is 'elena'